shrine-maiden-heavy-industries/torii-hdl/README.md

 ## Community

-The two primary spots for community activity around Torii are the [IRC channel] and the [discussion forum].
+The two primary community spots for Torii are the `#torii` IRC channel on [libera.chat] (`irc.libera.chat:6697`) which you can join via your favorite IRC client or the [web chat], and the [discussion forum] on GitHub.

 Please do join and share your projects using Torii, ask questions, get help with problems, or discuss Torii's development.